 I will start with a glance at both platforms and then walk you through the most important differences between Udemy vs Pluralsight.

 Finally, we will sum everything up to see what’s the best choice for you.

 By the time you are done reading this article, you will have a good overview of their pros and cons.
 This should help you make a well-informed choice and learn programming and web development faster.

 Let’s dive right in!

 Here are a couple of related articles you may find helpful, too:

 - What Programming Language Should I Learn?
 Beginner’s Guide

-- The Best Way to Learn to Code in 2020: Step-by-Step Guide
+- The Best Way to Learn to Code: Step-by-Step Guide

 Why use Pluralsight and Udemy for learning to code?

 If you’re learning to code online, I’m sure you have heard about Udemy and Pluralsight.
 I use both of them parallel to brush up my web dev skills, too.